trevoro/trevoro.net/_posts/2019-05-06-how-to-balance-technical-debt.md

    order to answer “How much?” we can split our work into categories and measure the type of work happening in those categories.

-2. Software work can be roughly split into Product and Engineering related activities.
+2. **Software work can be roughly split into Product and Engineering related activities**.
 Planning, Implementation, Quality, and Release are common high level categories.
 Regardless of your teams series of steps, some work will be more technical debt / engineering / scale [9] related, and some work will be more ‘add button that does X’ / ‘implement new UI’ related.
 For the sake of